Robin Wonsley: Minneapolis City Council

 In 2021, she became the first Black Democratic Socialist to win a seat on the Minneapolis City Council after she defeated 14 year incumbent Cam Gordon, a member of the Green Party of Minnesota.
 The election also became the first time Minneapolis elected a majority of people of color to the city council.

 Wonsley represents the 2nd Ward, which includes the neighborhoods of Cedar-Riverside, Como, Cooper, Longfellow, Prospect Park, Seward, and the University District.
 After the election, she identified housing as a major issue for the ward, and rent control as one of her policy priorities.
 She also advocated for the development of policy to address encampments in Minneapolis and the needs of encampment residents and joined four other councilmembers in supporting the development of a rent control policy.
 In January 2022, she called for a stop to evictions from homeless encampments, and was joined at a protest against eviction at the Near North homeless encampment by councilmembers Elliott Payne, Jeremiah Ellison, Jason Chavez, and Aisha Chughtai.

-As of January 2024, Wonsley serves as the chair of the Administration & Enterprise Oversight Committee and the vice-chair of the Public Health & Safety Committee.
+As of January 2026, Wonsley is the council's minority leader.
+She serves as the chair of the Climate & Infrastructure committee sits on the Public Health, Safety, & Equity committee.